xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-3.md

-## Task 4: Configure EVPN EVI on Leaf-5 for BD having VLAN 10
+## Task 4: Configure EVPN EVI on Leaf-5 for VLAN 10

     On Leaf-5